European rabbit: As an introduced species

 The European rabbit has been introduced as an exotic species into several environments, often with harmful results to vegetation and local wildlife, making it an invasive species.
 The first known mention of the rabbit as an invasive species (and possibly the first documented instance of an invasive species ever) was made in regard to the introduction of the rabbit to the Balearic Islands after the Roman conquest of the first century BCE.
 According to both Strabo and Pliny the Elder, the multiplying rabbits caused famines by destroying crop yields and even collapsed trees and houses with their burrowing.
 The inhabitants petitioned Augustus for help, who sent troops to curb the rabbit population with the help of ferrets.
+The deliberate introduction of rabbits across Europe was common from the Middle Ages onwards, as the right to hunt or keep rabbits was used by monasteries, Norman dukes, and kings as a reward for services or to develop political allies.
+Rabbits were spread further as colonial powers developed across Europe, such as in the case of the Azores and Canary Islands, which were important strategic locations for Spanish and Portuguese ships on their way to the Americas.

-Other locations where the European rabbit was introduced include Great Britain; the Hawaiian Islands of Laysan Island (in 1903) and Lisianski Island; Oceania's Macquarie Island; Washington's Smith Island and San Juan Island (around 1900 and later spreading to the other San Juan Islands); several islands off the coast of Southern Africa (including Robben Island); and Australia and New Zealand.
-The two accounts over the introduction of rabbits in Ukraine are conflicting.
-One holds that the species was brought there in the early 20th century by Austrian nobleman Graf Malokhovsky, who released them on his estate near the Khadzhibey Estuary, while another holds that rabbits were first brought to Kherson from Switzerland in 1894-1895 by landowner Pinkovsky.
+Other locations where the European rabbit was introduced include Great Britain; two of the Hawaiian Islands (Laysan Island and Lisianski Island); Oceania's Macquarie Island; the island Ōkunoshima in Japan; Washington's Smith Island and San Juan Island (starting around 1900 and later spreading to the other San Juan Islands); several islands off the coast of Southern Africa (including Robben Island); Australia and New Zealand.
+In addition, the European rabbit has spread to at least 800 individual islands or island groups.

 In the British Isles

-The European rabbit is widespread in both Great Britain, Ireland, and most islands, except for Isles of Scilly, Rùm, Tiree, and some small Scottish islands, such as Gunna, Sanday, and most of the Treshnish Isles.
+The European rabbit is widespread in Great Britain, Ireland, and most other islands, except for Isles of Scilly, Rùm, Tiree, and some small Scottish islands, such as Gunna, Sanday, and most of the Treshnish Isles.
 It was likely first brought to Britain by the Normans after the 1066 conquest of England, as no pre-Norman British allusions to the animal have been found.
-The rabbit was nonetheless scarce or absent throughout most of England a short time afterwards, as warrens are not mentioned in the Domesday Book or any other 11th-century documents.
-Rabbits became well known, but not necessarily accepted members of British fauna between the 12th and 13th centuries, with the first real evidence of their presence consisting of a number of bones from the midden of Rayleigh Castle, which was occupied from the 11th-13th centuries.
+The rabbit was nonetheless scarce or absent throughout most of England a short time afterwards, as warrens are not mentioned in the Domesday Book or any other 11th–century documents.
+Rabbits became well known, but not necessarily accepted members of British fauna between the 12th and 13th centuries.
+The first real evidence of their presence is a number of bones from the midden of Rayleigh Castle, which was occupied from the 11th–13th centuries.
 The first references to rabbits in Ireland occur roughly at the same time as English ones, thus indicating another Norman introduction.
 They had become plentiful, probably at a local level, by the 13th century, as indicated by an inquisition of Lundy Island made in 1274 describing how 2,000 rabbits were caught annually.
-Subsequent allusions in official documents became more frequent, with the species later becoming an important food item in feasts.
+Subsequent allusions in official documents became more frequent, with the species later becoming an important food item at feasts.